Rolex Cosmograph Daytona: October 2017 auction

 On 26 October 2017, a Rolex Daytona (Ref.
-6239) watch formerly owned by the actor Paul Newman was sold for US$17.75 million in New York, making it the second most expensive wristwatch and the third most expensive watch ever sold at auction (as of July 2020).
+6239) watch formerly owned by Paul Newman was sold for US$17.75 million in New York City, making it the second most expensive wristwatch and the third most expensive watch ever sold at auction (as of July 2020).

 The final price of $17,752,500 for the "Paul Newman" Daytona Ref.
 6239 was the sum of the winning auction bid ($15.5 million) and a buyer's premium of 12.5%.
 The model was sold by Phillips in association with Bacs & Russo in New York City, as part of the "WINNING ICONS: Milestone Watches of the 20th Century" auction.
 The watch, called the "Holy Grail" or "Amber Room" of watches and long presumed lost, had been "found" earlier in 2017.
 Aurel Bacs, the auctioneer, remarked "The first question you ask when you get interested in vintage watches is, 'Where is Paul Newman's Paul Newman [Daytona]?'
 Everyone knows that by the mid-'80s Newman is no longer wearing it, and nobody knows where it is.
 There is hardly a dinner with collectors where the conversation does not turn to this watch.
 Where is it, and how much will it make if it ever comes to market?"
 Bacs himself was initially skeptical, but was humbled "to discover that a collector had told the owners that there was only one person, and one auction house that could do the job properly" of auctioning the rare watch, leading James Cox to hire Bacs.

 Bidding opened at $1 million, but as the commission bid was being announced, it was interrupted by a $10 M bid, which was raised in increments of $500,000 until it was finally sold at the winning $15.5 M bid.
 The price of US$17.75 M makes it the most expensive wristwatch ever sold.
 In 1984, when Newman gave the watch to James Cox, the watch was selling for about $200.
 Cox announced his plans to donate a significant portion of the proceeds to the Nell Newman Foundation and Newman's Own Foundation.